ankitchamke/100-days-of-code/README.md

 - Learned how to break style links to make specific font size customizations without affecting the global style definition.

 <img width="500" src="https://github.com/user-attachments/assets/8ff5667b-0152-4041-b916-511275dd0367" />

 ---

+### Day 64: 09 August 2025 (Saturday)
+**Today's Progress:**
+- Learned how to use the `wc` command to count lines, words, and characters within files.
+- Practiced using the `sort` command to arrange file contents alphabetically or numerically.
+- Understood how to combine commands using a pipe (`|`) to sort file contents and then pass the output to `uniq` to remove duplicate lines.
+- Completed the "CLI Basics"" module, gaining a foundational understanding of essential command-line tools and concepts for file navigation and manipulation.

+---